(Click the character infographic to download.)

 Laertes, a young Danish lord, is the son of Polonius and brother of Ophelia.
-He spends most of his time abroad at college (which means we don't see much of him) but he's a significant figure in the play.
+He spends most of his time off at college, but, like a lot of college students, he manages to pack a lot of action into the few times he's home.

 After Hamlet kills Polonius, Laertes faces the same problem that Hamlet does —a murdered father.
 And that's where the similarities end.
 While Hamlet lollygags and broods over the murder for much of the play, Laertes takes immediate action.
 He storms home from France as soon as he hears the news, raises a crowd of followers, and invades the palace, saying "That drop of blood that's calm proclaims me bastard." in other words, not being upset by his father's death would prove that his mother was stepping out on his dad.

 It's only after he storms the castle with a band of armed men that he starts asking questions —unlike Hamlet, who asks a whole lot of questions before he finally gets around to avenging his father's death.
 Here's the funny thing, though: both of them end up dead, in exactly the same way, and at each other's hands.
 So, is Laertes's method really any better than Hamlet's?